“There is no force equal to a woman determined to rise”

 - Fashion Technologist

 The field of Law has some of the best jobs available for women.
-In various law firms today, women lawyers are doing commendable jobs.
-Lawyers like Indira Jaising, Meenakshi Lekhi, Vrinda Grover, Menaka Guruswamy, and Karuna Nundy are treated as celebrities.
+Therefore, in various law firms today, women lawyers are doing commendable jobs.
+For instance, lawyers like Indira Jaising, Meenakshi Lekhi, Vrinda Grover, Menaka Guruswamy, and Karuna Nundy are treated like celebrities.

-Among the sitting Judges of the Honourable Supreme Court of India are Indu Malhotra and R. Banumathi.
+Also, among the sitting Judges of the Honourable Supreme Court of India are Indu Malhotra and R. Banumathi.
 They are known for some landmark judgements.
-Jobs in law and judicial services are some of the best jobs for women.
+Therefore, jobs in law and judicial services are some of the best jobs for women.

-Social Work requires people with deep empathy for others and a wide understanding of the problems of different communities.
-Understanding of the typical issues that women face is also an advantage.
-Social Work offers a lot of job options for women.
+Social Work requires people with deep empathy for others as well as a wide understanding of the problems of different communities.
+Understanding the typical issues that women face is also an advantage.
+Moreover, social Work offers a lot of job options for women.

 Some of the professions in this field that women can opt for are: